Thank you for visiting. Please SIGN UP to get the latest news from Senator Marcus!

 "Of all the questions which can come before this nation, there is none which compares in importance with the central task of leaving this land better land for our descendants than it is for us.
 Conservation is a great moral issue." ~ Teddy Roosevelt

 The care with which we steward the natural resources that sustain us says a lot about who we are as a society.
-Decisions impacting the air we breathe, water we drink and land that nourishes our bodies and spirits will have lasting impacts long beyond our lifespans.
-North Carolina has a long history of environmental leadership, but in recent years Republicans at the federal and state level have taken us in the wrong direction, abandoning partnerships that are essential to combating climate change and jeopardizing our edge in clean energy technologies.
-Strong, thoughtful leadership at the national and state levels is imperative to counter this disturbing trend and restore the innovation, care, and growth that has so long characterized North Carolina’s environmental policy.
+Decisions impacting the air we breathe, water we drink, and land that nourishes our bodies and spirits will have lasting impacts long beyond our lifespans.
+North Carolina has a long history of environmental leadership, but in recent years Republicans at the federal and state level have taken us in the wrong direction by abandoning partnerships essential to combating climate change and jeopardizing our edge in clean energy technology.
+Strong, thoughtful leadership is imperative to counter this disturbing trend and restore the innovation, care, and growth that has so long characterized North Carolina’s environmental policy.

 Elected leaders bear great responsibility to ensure that North Carolina’s natural resources support the health and well-being of our citizens and that our economy is one that looks forward rather than backward.
 As your State Senator, I view this responsibility as both an exciting opportunity and a moral imperative.